 Here is the FDA’s recent announcement and information on BIA-ALCL: https://www.fda.gov/MedicalDevices/ProductsandMedicalProcedures/ImplantsandProsthetics/BreastImplants/ucm239995.htm

 Here is the American Society of Plastic Surgeons’ current information on BIA-ALCL: https://www.plasticsurgery.org/for-medical-professionals/quality-and-registries/bia-alcl-frequently-asked-questions.

-Needless to say ladies are gathering and organizing and looking into legal and if you are interested to find out further information please join the facebook groups specifically in regard to BIA-ALCL where you can speak with hundreds of other ladies with experience:
+Please join the facebook pages specifically in regard to BIA-ALCL where you can speak with other ladies with experience: